GetMeCoding Password Safety 2025 - IMage a someone typing their password

 There is no single thing that protects your information online.
 Security should always be thought of as a layered approach.

-Combine strong passwords with biometrics (eg finger print reader) and/or Two Factor Authentication (2FA), coupled with safe browsing habits where you exercise caution as you visit various websites.
+Combine strong passwords with biometrics (eg finger print reader) and/or Multi-Factor Authentication (MFA), coupled with safe browsing habits where you exercise caution as you visit various websites.

-Don’t ever use the word password as your password.
+Don’t ever use the word “password” as your password.
+It sounds silly but having reviewed security settings for customers, I have seen this happen.
 But also don’t use a name that would be associated with you as it can be easy to guess.

 Avoid a simple word or name with just a symbol or number.